ha-manel/Portfolio-Design/README.md

 # Portfolio

-> This is the first a Microverse (@microverse) project which aims at creating a personal portfolio using a Figma template.
+> This is a Microverse (@microverse) project which aims at creating a personal portfolio using a Figma template.

 ## Built With